Hot Springs Village

-At Porter Dental Health Clinic, Dr. Lance Porter and our team work together to cultivate an environment where our patients can get the care they need, delivered with a smile.
+At Porter Dental Health Clinic, Drs.
+Lance Porter and Will Warren work together alongside our Team to cultivate an environment where our patients can get the care they need, delivered with a smile.
 Nothing is more important to us than your safety and satisfaction, and we will go above and beyond to ensure your comfort.
 No matter the reason for your dental visit — whether to receive general or preventative care, to breathe new life into your smile or to repair a damaged tooth — we will treat you with the care, compassion and respect that you deserve.

 Cosmetic dentistry is a group of procedures and treatments to enhance the beauty of your smile.
 Issues commonly treated with cosmetic dentistry include tooth stains, yellow teeth, slight tooth chips and cracks, uneven tooth edges and prominent or uneven gum tissue.
 Cosmetic dentistry is always individualized to your needs, and our team will customize a treatment plan that conceals the aspects of your smile that bother you and emphasizes the parts that you love.
 Our most popular cosmetic dentistry options include teeth whitening and the placement of gorgeous porcelain veneers.

 Restorative dentistry techniques repair damaged or decayed teeth or replace missing teeth, giving you a complete, healthy smile.
 Modern restorative dental materials are strong, durable and built to last for many years.
 But durability doesn’t mean you have to sacrifice aesthetics; many materials are also a good match for natural tooth structure in terms of color and texture.
 Once your tooth has been repaired with a restorative option like a crown or replaced with a dental implant, the tooth should blend in seamlessly with your surrounding teeth.